journey in 30 Seconds

 Easily Confused

-journey vs Trip
+journey vs trip

-Both involve travel.
+Both refer to travel.

-journey vs Travel
+journey vs travel

-Both relate to movement.
+Both relate to movement between places.

-journey vs Tour
+journey vs voyage

-journey vs Expedition
+journey vs expedition

 Sentence Patterns